Answers to What You Are Wondering

-We offer courses in Fall, Spring and Summer terms.
+We offer courses in Fall, Spring, and Summer terms.
 You choose the terms you want.
-Our Fall and Spring courses last 14 -15 weeks, with summer courses spread from six to twelve weeks.
+Our Fall and Spring courses last 14 -15 weeks, with summer courses lasting from 13 – 14 weeks.

 15. Do you offer Financial Aid and student advisors?